 - Capacity: 1 pilot and 3 passengers

 - Range: 80 km (50 miles)

 - Flight Time: Unknown

 - Maximum payload: Unknown

-- Propellers: 8 propellers (each propeller has four propeller blades)
+- Propellers: 8 propellers (there are 6 VTOL propellers, 2 pusher propellers and each propeller has 4 propeller blades)

 - Sound: Sound levels are below 65 dB(A) during fly-over and below 70 dB(A) during landing

 - Windows: Panoramic wrap around windows allowing forward, left, right and top visibility, for spectacular views

 - Tail: V-shaped tail with a horizontal stabilizer at the top of the V